learn-co-curriculum/react-hooks-redux-forms-codealong/readme.md

 function (which we didn't write yet).

 > We can shorten this. onChange takes a function, so simply saying onChange={this.handleChange} works.
 The event is passed in as the argument.
+This will only work, however, if you are using an arrow function to define handleChange.
+Without the arrow, you will either need to bind the function, `this.handleChange.bind(this)`, or use the `(event) => this.handleChange(event)`.

 Ok, our code calls the `handleChange()` callback each time the user types in the input, but we still need to write that handleChange function.
 Let's start with